micropython/micropython/docs/library/pyb.rst

        Put the pyboard into a "deep sleep" state.

        This reduces power consumption to less than 50 uA.
-To wake from this sleep state requires an external interrupt or a real-time-clock event.
+To wake from this sleep state requires a real-time-clock event, or an external interrupt on X1 (PA0=WKUP) or X18 (PC13=TAMP1).
        Upon waking the system undergoes a hard reset.

        See :meth:`rtc.wakeup` to configure a real-time-clock wakeup event.